 Acknowledgments

 Funding for the development of LANDIS-II has been provided by the Climate Change Program (New Town Square, Pennsylvania) of the U.S. Forest Service.
+Funding for Century version 3.2 has been provided by USDA AFRI.

 Succession Input File